-Steel Piles are heavy columns made of steel instead of concrete and are designed to handle heavy structures like skyscrapers, highway bridges and vertical towers.
-Steel’s strength and durability enables the piles to be driven further into the ground and past dense layer of hard gravel.
+Steel Piles are heavy columns made of steel instead of concrete and are designed to handle heavy structures like skyscrapers, highway bridges, and vertical towers.
+Steel’s strength and durability enable the piles to be driven further into the ground and past dense layers of hard gravel.

 Advantages of a Pile Foundation

 Let's start with the precast process that pre-prepares the piles according to desired/required length, which reduces completion time.